Jongwoong97/todo-list/README.md

-You can find a lot of information about cryptocurrencies here.
+You can make your work plan.